Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

 where

 and

 \end{proposition}

 The proof of \Cref{prop:2} is provided in \Cref{sec:proofs}.
-These sort of bounds arise under the combination of (i) standard identifying assumptions for policy effects and (ii) \Cref{ass:covid-bound} -- that the probability of having had Covid-19 is lower among untested individuals than among tested individuals.
 The term in common for each of the bounds, $\gamma_1(Z_{lt^*-1}) - \gamma_0(Z_{lt^*-1})$, is driven by differences in confirmed cases among treated and untreated locations with similar pre-treatment characteristics.
 The extra term for the lower bound comes from setting the fraction of untested individuals in treated locations who have had Covid-19 to be equal to zero while setting the fraction of untested individuals in untreated locations who have had Covid-19 to be equal to the fraction who have had Covid-19 conditional on being testing (this comes from the bound in \Cref{ass:covid-bound}).
-The upper bound comes from doing the opposite: setting the fraction of untested individuals who have had Covid-19 to be equal to zero for untreated locations and setting the fraction of untested individuals who have had Covid-19 to be as large as possible (under \Cref{ass:covid-bound}) for treated locations.\footnote{In practice, the extreme cases that lead to the lower bound and upper bound seem unlikely to hold.
-This suggests that these bounds are likely to be quite conservative.} The weights on these terms (the terms involving $\tau_1$ and $\tau_0$) also tend to be very large because the fraction of untested individuals is much larger than the fraction of tested individuals.
-This implies that $\tau_d(Z_{lt^*-1}) \ll 1 - \tau_d(Z_{lt^*-1})$ for $d \in \{0,1\}$.
+The upper bound comes from doing the opposite. \footnote{In practice, the extreme cases that lead to the lower bound and upper bound seem unlikely to hold.
+This suggests that these bounds are likely to be quite conservative.} The weights on these terms (the terms involving $\tau_1$ and $\tau_0$) also tend to be very large because the fraction of untested individuals is much larger than the fraction of tested individuals which implies that $\tau_d(Z_{lt^*-1}) \ll 1 - \tau_d(Z_{lt^*-1})$ for $d \in \{0,1\}$.

 The drawback of these bounds is that they are unlikely to be informative about the sign of the policy effect.
 To see this, notice that, especially early in the pandemic, the terms involving $\gamma_d(Z_{lt^*-1})$ are often quite small due to the number of confirmed cases being small.
 On the other hand, the extra terms can be orders of magnitude larger.
-In our application, using these bounds, the bounds cover 0 for all counties and are not very informative.
+In our application, using these bounds, the bounds cover 0 in all time periods and are not very informative.

 In order to proceed, it is helpful to re-write the expression for $ATT_C(Z_{lt^*-1})$ in \Cref{prop:attc-decomp} as